TheWavetableProject/wavetable_pico/wiring.md

     - Power supply (DC 12V 1-2A output)
     - Raspberry Pico
     - Solid core wire (20-24 gauge)
-    - Multimeter
+    - 40mm Fan
 - Tools
     - Saftey glasses
-    - Soldering stuff (soldering iron, solder, fume hood)
+    - Soldering equipment (soldering iron, solder, fume hood)
     - Wire stripper
     - Wire cutter
+    - Multimeter

 ## Wiring

 It's time to wire up the electronics!
-Connect the components as in the diagram below.
-See the notes below the diagram and images for more details.
+Connect the components as in the diagram below.See the notes below the diagram and images for more details.

+**If using a 40mm fan, connect the wires to the 12v power supply terminals directly.**

 ![Wiring diagram](https://github.com/Exr0nProjects/wavetable_pico/blob/main/materials/wiring_diagram_streamlined.png?raw=true)